m-weigand/ccd_tools/docs/doc/index.rst

 (TODO: Link).
 As soon as the underlying API is stabilized, the low level functions will be explain here: :ref:`ref_build_your_own_inversion`

-We are always interested in your feedback and recommendations.
-Please use the bug tracker (see next paragraph) or contact us directly under mweigand@geo.uni-bonn.de.

-Bugs and feature requests are managed by the bug tracker found here: http://testing.geo.uni-bonn.de/trac .
+Feedback, bug reports, and general advice is always welcome.
+Please use the issue tracker on the github page for communication (https://github.com/m-weigand/dd_interfaces).
 Before you report a bug make sure to look through the existing bugs; perhaps your problem was already reported.
 Also make sure to include all necessary information to reproduce the bug.
 A small example data set and the command line options to trigger the bug are always helpfull!
-Please note that the bug tracker is password protected to prevent vandalism.
-Please contact mweigand@geo.uni-bonn.de for your personal access information.

 Copyright
 =========